ryderstorm/pocketsmith-mcp-python/README.md

 3. Fill the form as follows:
     - Type: `STDIO`
     - Command:
-      - Option A (run directly with uv):
+      - Option A (recommended, via uvx after install):

         ```bash
-        uv run --directory /absolute/path/to/pocketsmith_mcp___gpt-5 python -m main
+        uvx pocketsmith-mcp
         ```

-      - Option B (recommended portable shim): create a script, make it executable, and use its path as the command.
+      - Option B (portable shim for current repo before PyPI release): create a script, make it executable, and use its path as the command.

         ```bash
         # ~/.local/bin/pocketsmith-mcp (example location on macOS/Linux)
         #!/usr/bin/env bash
         MCP_DIR="/absolute/path/to/pocketsmith_mcp___gpt-5"
-        exec uv run --directory "$MCP_DIR" python -m main "$@"
+        exec uv run --directory "$MCP_DIR" python -m pocketsmith_mcp "$@"
         ```

         Then in Goose, set Command to:

-        ```
+        ```bash
         /absolute/path/to/pocketsmith_mcp___gpt-5/temp/pocketsmith-mcp
         ```
     - Environment Variables: add one of